Agoric/documentation/main/zoe/guide/contracts/automatic-refund.md

 This is a very trivial contract to explain and test Zoe.
 AutomaticRefund just gives you back what you put in.
 AutomaticRefund tells Zoe to exit the seat, which gives the user their payout through Zoe.
-Other contracts will use these same steps, but they will have more sophisticated logic and interfaces.
+Other contracts use these same steps, but they have more sophisticated logic and interfaces.

 Since the contract doesn't attempt any reallocation, the offer can contain